 You can learn more about OmegaConf here later.

 config.yaml is loaded automatically when you run your application

 You can override values in the loaded config from the command line:

 You may want to alternate between two different databases.
 To support this create a

 and place one config file for each alternative inside:

 The directory structure of our application now looks like:

 defaults is a special directive telling Hydra to use db/mysql.yaml when composing the configuration object.

 The resulting cfg object is a composition of configs from defaults with configs specified in your

-You can now choose which database configuration to use from the and override values from the command line:
+You can now choose which database configuration to use and override values from the command line: